 Keep in mind that you are not trying to prove that you are “better” than other candidates.
-Rather, you are trying to show that your own unique experience with the employer and your professional competency make you the best person to assume the responsibilities that come hand in hand with promotion.
+Rather, you are trying to show that your own unique experience with the employer and your professional competency make you the best person to assume the responsibilities that come with this promotion.

 Job Promotion Interview Questions

 - What do you like best about your current position at the company?

 - What was your biggest success story in the XYZ department?

 - Why do you want to leave your current job?